4f3rg4n/CTF-Events-Writeups/Potluck-CTF-2023/House_Of_Water_Smallbin_Variant.md

 The original House of Water technique turns a Use-After-Free vulnerability into control over tcache metadata by crafting a fake chunk and linking it into the unsorted-bin, the linking process abuses the unsorted bin’s doubly linked list, the technique commonly relies on brute-forcing a few ASLR bits and requires "huge chunk" allocations.

 This variant applies the same idea while operating through the small bins instead.
-It carefully aligns and links the fake chunk to satisfy small-bin constraints rather than those of the unsorted-bin, which can also be used to remove the need for heap leaks or brute-forcing and avoids "huge chunk" allocations, while still achieving reliable tcache structure control.
+It carefully aligns and links the fake chunk to satisfy small-bin constraints rather than those of the unsorted-bin, eliminating the need for heap leaks or brute-forcing and avoids "huge chunk" allocations while still achieving reliable tcache structure control.

 # Prerequisites
-one of these primitives:
+One of these primitives:
 - Use-After-Free (UAF)
 - Heap Overflow
 - Double Free